thesse1/webmethods-api-gateway-staging/README.md

 The repository has the following top-level folders:
   - bin: Windows batch script that exports/imports a defined set of API Gateway assets from/to CONFIG environment and stores the asset definition in file system
-  - pipelines: Contains the Azure DevOps pipeline definitions and pipeline templates for deploying API Gateway assets on CONFIG, BUILD, DEV-INT, DEV-EXT, STAGE-INT, STAGE-EXT, PROD-INT and PROD-EXT environments, for exporting assets and for log purging
+  - pipelines: Contains the Azure DevOps pipeline definitions and pipeline templates for deploying API Gateway assets on CONFIG, BUILD, DEV_INT, DEV_EXT, STAGE_INT, STAGE_EXT, PROD_INT and PROD_EXT environments, for exporting assets and for log purging
   - playground: Contains environment definitions, APIs, gateway configurations and Azure DevOps variable templates for playground environments
   - realworld: Contains environment definitions, APIs, gateway configurations and Azure DevOps variable templates for real-world environments
   - utilities: Contains Postman collections for importing API Gateway assets, for preparing (cleaning) the BUILD environment, for preparing the API Gateway assets on BUILD for the target environment, for initializing API Gateway instances with environment-specific configurations, and for log purging

 The folders playground and realworld have the following sub-folders:
   - apis: Contains projects with the API Gateway assets exported from CONFIG environment along with the definition of the projects' asset sets and API tests (Postman collections)
-  - configuration: Contains folders with the API Gateway configuration assets exported from CONFIG, BUILD, DEV-INT, DEV-EXT, STAGE-INT, STAGE-EXT, PROD-INT and PROD-EXT environments along with the definition of the exported asset sets
+  - configuration: Contains folders with the API Gateway configuration assets exported from CONFIG, BUILD, DEV_INT, DEV_EXT, STAGE_INT, STAGE_EXT, PROD_INT and PROD_EXT environments along with the definition of the exported asset sets
-  - environments: Postman environment definitions for API Gateway CONFIG, BUILD, DEV-INT, DEV-EXT, STAGE-INT, STAGE-EXT, PROD-INT and PROD-EXT environments
+  - environments: Postman environment definitions for API Gateway CONFIG, BUILD, DEV_INT, DEV_EXT, STAGE_INT, STAGE_EXT, PROD_INT and PROD_EXT environments
   - variables: Azure DevOps variable templates with tenant-specific variables or references to tenant-specific variable groups

 The repository content can be committed to the Azure DevOps repository (Git), it can be branched, merged, rolled-back like any other code repository.
 Every commit to any branch in the Azure DevOps repository can be imported back to a local development environment, to the central CONFIG environment or promoted to DEV, STAGE or PROD.